 - Role of water, sanitation and hygiene in AMR

 Faculty for the course will include staff from the LSHTM Antimicrobial Resistance Centre who have extensive expertise in many aspects of AMR.
 Additional external lecturers will be brought in to provide specialist insights.

-Teaching will be conducted at the London School of Hygiene & Tropical Medicine and will include lectures, group work, and opportunities for participatory learning.
-The course materials, including lecture notes and PowerPoint presentations, key references and other programme support materials, such as the bioinformatics work environment, will be provided electronically.
+Teaching will be conducted online through the Moodle learning environment and will include both synchronous and asynchronous lectures, group work, and opportunities for participatory learning.
+The course materials, including lecture notes and PowerPoint presentations, key references and other programme support materials will be provided electronically.

-The course will be full time for 5 days including laboratory and bioinfomatic practical plus a field visit.
-The course will be limited to a maximum of 25 participants.
+The course will be full time for 5 days.
+The course will be limited to a maximum of 40 participants.

 Methods of assessment

 There is no formal assessment but at the conclusion of the course, a Certificate of Attendance will be provided.